agorzawski/pychiver/SAVEANDRESTORE.md

 - `SARConfigPV` - simple configuration for one PV,
 - `SARSnapshotItem` - snapshot item holding individual ConfigPV and its snapshoted value,
 - `SARSnapshot` - snapshot that contains the stored SARSnapshotItems,
-- `SARVirtualSnapshot` - virtual snapshot that holds provided snapshots' references and provides the combined actions (e.g. compare, restore) on all of them at once
+- `SARCompositeSnapshot` - virtual snapshot that holds provided snapshots' references and provides the combined actions (e.g. compare, restore) on all of them at once